SS United States: Stripping and deterioration (1980–1996)

-Marmara Marine Inc. (1992-1996)
+Marmara Marine Inc. (1992–1996)

 Kahraman Sadıkoğlu, a Turkish businessman who was a partner of Marmara Marine Inc, was interested in buying the vessel.
 He first saw her when a friend of his told him that she was to be auctioned off.
 But after the first auction was cancelled, he left empty-handed.
-He went for a second auction 2 months later, and he lost interest after it was also cancelled.
+He went for a second auction two months later, and he lost interest after it was also cancelled.
 While in New York, he was notified that a third auction took place and that his previous offer of $2.6 million was accepted.

 The Turkish president, Turgut Özal, invited Sadıkoğlu to a business meeting at the Hotel Plaza Athénée after hearing the news.
 During the meeting, he described the situation as: "There's a Turkish businessman amongst us tonight.
 First he bought the Savarona that was destined for scrapping and got it functioning again; and now he has bought the SS United States.
 This legendary ocean liner will be in the seas once again."

-On the morning of 5 June 1992, the ship was eased out of Newport News and departed under tow across the Atlantic for Turkey, arriving 35 days later.
-Sadıkoğlu and Özal welcomed the ship from the MV Savarona as the liner passed through the Dardanelles Strait for refurbishment at a shipyard in Tuzla, İstanbul.
+On the morning of June 5, 1992, the ship was eased out of Newport News and departed under tow across the Atlantic for Turkey, arriving 35 days later.
+Sadıkoğlu and Özal welcomed the ship from the as the liner passed through the Dardanelles Strait for refurbishment at a shipyard in Tuzla, İstanbul.

 Upon her arrival, members of Greenpeace and the media protested the ship due to her asbestos interior lining, due to the material's nature as a carcinogen.
 After debate, it was agreed that the ship would first undergo asbestos removal in Ukraine.
-On 22 October 1993, she was towed to Sevastopol, Ukraine, and arrived on 1 November.
-Protests from Greenpeace and their flagship Rainbow Warrior continued.
+On October 22, 1993, she was towed to Sevastopol, Ukraine, and arrived on November 1.
+Protests from Greenpeace and their flagship continued.

 While in Sevastopol, a 200-person team worked to gut down the ship's interiors to the bulkheads.
 Hundreds of tons of materials were offloaded onto the docks and scrapped.
 She was towed back to Turkey after the asbestos removal was completed.
 By now, Marmara Marine Inc. had invested so much money in her asbestos problems that parts of the ship, such as the lifeboats, were sold off to pay the shipyard.
 When work was completed in 1996, the company was out of money.